Aurélie Marie-Lisette Talate: Personal life

-Distinctions

-Lisette Talate was given many awards for her work towards the Chagossian cause.
+Recognition

 In 2011, then Prime Minister of Mauritius, Navin Ramgoolam, named her a Member of the Order of the Star and the Key of the Indian Ocean, and awarded her the Mauritian Order of Merit which is given to those citizens who have contributed towards the progress of the nation.

-In 2013, the city of Port-Louis gave her posthumously the distinction of ‘Citoyenne d’Honneur’ (Citizen of Honour).
+In 2013, the city of Port-Louis posthumously gave her the distinction of ‘Citoyenne d’Honneur’ (Citizen of Honour).

-In 2015, she was one of two women to whom the Ministry of Gender Equality, of Child Development and of Family Well-being in Mauritius, gave an official tribute on International Women's Day.
+In 2015, she was one of two women to whom the Ministry of Gender Equality, of Child Development and of Family Well-being in Mauritius gave an official tribute on International Women's Day.

 A community centre in Pointe-aux-Sables, Mauritius, was named after her along with the public swimming pool at Saint-Paul à La Réunion.